zubanls/zuban-docs/features.md

 ### Performance

-- ZubanLS is written in Rust for high performance.
+- Zuban is written in Rust for high performance.
 It runs on a single core but is already over 20× faster than Mypy.
 Multi-core support is planned. existing performance.
 - Optimized to minimize memory usage.